Ganesh M. Kishore

 He won the Queeny Award, a prize given by Monsanto Company in recognition of his contributions to the development of ROUNDUP READY technology.
 In addition to his personal contributions, as the leader of Plant Sciences Research at Monsanto, his team developed and commercialized most of the agribiotech products that are in the market today.
 He played a pivotal role in the transformation of the chemical company into a life sciences company and led the charge on a series of investments in the genomics technologies within the company.
 He retired from Monsanto after serving as the President of its Nutrition and Consumer Products division as well as the Chief Biotechnologist.

 Dr. Kishore joined DuPont in 2002 as the Chief Technology Officer for its Agriculture and Nutrition Platform and took over the role of Chief Biotechnology Officer for the company in 2005.
 During his tenure at DuPont, he guided the acquisition of several key technology companies and relationships and bolstered the biotech competence within the company.
-He left DuPont in 2007 to join Burrill & Company as Managing Director.
+He left DuPont in 2007 to head the Malaysian Life Sciences Capital Fund as CEO.

 Roger E. Wyse